11 Ways to Be a Sustainable Traveler

 Relax, you’re on holiday!

 Take it slowly.
 Rent a bike.
 Take the bus.
 Take the train.
 Sleep on a night bus (saving money as well as CO2).
-Make your priority getting the very most out of every destination you go to rather than cramming lots of places in, but not really seeing anything.
+Make your priority getting the very most out of every destination you go to rather than cramming lots of places in and theoretically ticking everything off your list, but not really seeing anything or anywhere.

 - Give in the Best Way Possible

-Pretty much anywhere you go these days you’ll find that most children know how to say ‘give me sweet’, or ‘give me money’, and although it can be heartbreaking seeing children living in poverty, handing out sweets, books or pencils can encourage a culture of dependency.
+Pretty much anywhere you go these days, you’ll find that most children know how to say ‘give me sweet’, or ‘give me money’ in English, and although it can be heartbreaking seeing children living in poverty, handing out sweets, books or pencils can encourage a culture of dependency.

-It’s better to give your money, or any goods you’ve brought along, to responsible, local organizations that are working on meaningful and well-planned social projects.
+It’s better to give your money, or any goods you’ve brought along with you, to responsible, local organizations that are working on meaningful and well-planned social projects that will really make a difference to those kids’ lives.

 7. Support the Local Economy

-Don’t be seduced by cheaper, flimsier versions of the true local crafts made in your destination.
+Don’t be seduced by the cheaper, flimsier versions, versions of the true local crafts made in your destination.
 Pretty much everywhere you go there will be shops selling imitations of local crafts that have actually been shipped in from China.
+Unless you’re in China.

-You can find exactly the same clothes, wall-hangings and ornaments everywhere from India to Marrakesh to southern Spain, so what seems like an authentic souvenir could be anything but.
+You can find exactly the same elephant-covered clothes, wall-hangings and ornaments everywhere from India to Marrakesh to southern Spain, so what seems like an authentic souvenir could actually be anything but.

 Where possible, try and buy directly from the artisan themselves, meaning you cut out the middleman and they get more money for their handiwork, supporting the local culture and economy.